 - Identify and contrast the technologies used to achieve AI solutions.

-- Apply machine learning methods.
+- Apply ML methods.

 - Use data visualisation to illustrate and navigate large information spaces.